 Perhaps, the most challenging task for the Counsel is being the one who has the duty to tell the president "no," especially when it comes to defending the constitutional powers and prerogatives of the presidency.
-Lloyd Cutler, Counsel for both Presidents Carter and Clinton, noted that, in return for being "on the cutting edge of problems," the Counsel needs to be someone who has his own established reputation...someone who is willing to stand up t o the President, to say, "No, Mr. President, you shouldn't do that for these reasons."
+Lloyd Cutler, Counsel for both Presidents Carter and Clinton, noted that the Counsel is always on the cutting edge of problems, and you're giving this mixture of legal and policy advice all the time... clearly, you want somebody who has his own established reputation...someone who is willing to stand up to the president, to say, "No, Mr. President, you shouldn't do that for these reasons."
 There is a great tendency among all presidential staffs to be very sycophantic, very sycophantic.
-It's almost impossible to avoid, "This man is the President of the United States and you want to stay in his good graces," even when he is about to do something dumb; you don't tell him that.
+It's almost impossible to avoid: "This man is the President of the United States and you want to stay in his good graces..."
+Even when he is about to do something dumb; you don't tell him that.
 You find some way to put it in a very diplomatic manner.
-(Cutler interview, pp. 3-4)
+(Cutler interview, p.
+3)